Burning Rival

 Burning Rival (バーニングライバル) is a 1993 fighting arcade game developed by Sega AM2 and published by Sega.
 It was released exclusively in Japan in July 1993.
 It was also the first fighting game developed by Sega AM2.
 Virtua Fighter and Shenmue creator Yu Suzuki was involved as a producer.
 It is noted for its distinct 2D graphics and animations, developed by Zero-One.
 It was created during the fighting game trend of the 1990s that was popularized by Capcom's Street Fighter II.

 Plot

-The game takes place in a fictional city located in central Canada known as "Destiny City," a midsized American metropolis.
+The game takes place in "Destiny City", a metropolis seemingly located near real-world Saskatoon, Saskatchewan.
 Once every few years, strong fighters gather here and hold a violent, secret no-holds-barred fighting spree.
 This year, too, a group of extraordinary fighters gathered, sick of fighting by the rules.
-Some coveted the titled of "World's Strongest," while others dreamt of acquiring vast wealth.
+Some coveted the titled of "World's Strongest", while others dreamt of acquiring vast wealth.
 Things in Destiny City heated up before the tournament began.